AlefAlfa/GetLang/README.md

 ---
 ## Getlang - Language Detection from Audio Files

 Welcome to Getlang!
 This is an open-source project aimed at helping you detect the language spoken in an audio file.
-Built using the power of the `whisper` model, Getlang provides a simple interface for audio language detection.
+Built using the power of the OpenAI's `whisper` model, Getlang provides a simple interface for audio language detection.

 ---